Back

 Section 5 - POSSESSION OF A CONTROLLED DRUG

-It is an offense for an individual to be in possession of a controlled drug
+It is an offence for any person to knowingly possess a controlled drug.

 Section 5 (3) - POSSESSION WITH INTENT TO SUPPLY (PWITS)

-It is an offense to be in possession of a controlled substance with the intention to supply it to another.
+It is an offence to possess a controlled drug with intent to supply it to another.

 Section 23 - POWER TO SEARCH